 - Mix the milk, honey, banana, salt and butter with the cooked quinoa in a pot.

 - Slowly warm up on the stove, and stir until thickened.
+Don't bring to a boil as you'll scald the milk and kill the probiotics.

 - Stir in vanilla extract.